william1lai/silvercrow/README.md

 2. Keep in-game stats on songs that appear and how often correct

 Known Issues
-1. Does not create new table upon entering different game.
+1. Table not aligned well